arwa-essam/Tast3.io/README.md

 }
 ```

-Pass const-argument value to a non-const parameter of a function cause error: Passing const argument value to a non-const parameter of a function isn’t valid it gives you a compile-time error.
+Pass const-argument value to a non-const parameter of a function cause error:

 Example: